Sandy Butler, Ph.D., Director and MSW Program Coordinator

 Ph.D.
 University of Washington

-Dr. Butler teaches courses in social welfare policy and macro social work practice.
-Her research focusesprimarily on thehealth needs and social welfare experiences of low-income women across the life span.
+Dr. Butler is the School’s Director and MSW Coordinator and teaches courses in social welfare policy.
+Her research focuses primarily on the health needs and social welfare experiences of low-income women across the life span.
 Her publications are in the areas of poverty, direct care workers, public assistance, older workers, rural aging, the impact of higher education for low-income mothers, GLBT aging, lesbian health, homelessness, teen parenting and pregnancy, and policy practice.

 She has served on the boards of a variety of community and state organizations including the Maine Women’s Lobby, Maine Women’s Policy Center, Family Connections (serving kinship families), Spruce Run (battered women’s program), and the Mabel Wadsworth Women’s Health Center.
 She has been involved in legislative advocacy on welfare, providing assistance to kinship families, and civil rights for gays and lesbians.
 From 2002-2004, Dr. Butler coordinated the statewide Relatives as Parents Project (RAPP) Network.
 She served on an advisory panel for a national needs assessment regarding services of GLBT elders from 2002-2003.
-She is on the editorial board of the Journal of Poverty, Journal of Community Practice, and the Journal of Gerontological Social Work and is frequently invited to review manuscripts for other journals.
+She is on the editorial board of the Journal of Poverty, Journal of Community Practice, and the Journal of Gerontological Social Work and a consulting editor for the journal, Health & Social Work and Affilia: Journal of Women and Social Work.
+She is frequently invited to review manuscripts for other journals.